melezhik/cv/README.md

 # Aleksei Melezhik

-Principal Devops/Automation Engineer with Focus on Platform Engineering.
+Lead Devops / Platform Engineer

 # Contacts

-Cell phone - +1 832-450-0615 /  Email - melezhik@gmail.com
+Cell phone: +1 832-450-0615

+Email: melezhik@gmail.com

 # Self introduction

 I have a strong skill set related to platform engineering and devops.

+I have built quote a number of internal devops services, tools and automation frameworks covering various aspects of SDLC.

-I code on many programming languages including Python, Ruby, GoLang, Perl and Powershell.
+I can easily code on many programming languages including Python, Ruby, Perl, Raku, Powershell and Golang.

-I am the author of many open source automation frameworks and active member of Raku language community.

-I do system design and implement existing solutions, wearing many hats at the same time.
+I can mix building of custom frameworks with use of well known systems and tools.

+I can not only code but make a solid system design acting as a ubiquitous mediator between ops, devs and architects.

+I love to convert confusing and tangled systems into simple and easy to maintain.

+I can and love write tests to all my code.
+I can write any sort of tests - unit tests, integration tests, acceptance tests and UI tests.

 I am very systematic and attentive to details.
-I love document my code in a simple and
+I love and I can document my code.

-easy to ready manner.

-I can work both with legacy code, eventually bringing things in order and starting green fields projects.
+I can work both with legacy code, eventually bringing things in order, and yes I love to start  green fields projects :-)

 I am familiar with system design, algorithm and data structure concepts.

-I can always  find a good balance between design, efficiency and code quality.
+I can always find a good balance in spending my work time to create a proper design, write quality code, sharing knowledge with other and writing documentations

+I am the author of many open source automation frameworks and active member of Raku language community.

+Following is my job history and achievements for the last 15 years

 # Job experience

-**Mar-2018 - Present** - Chief System Engineer.
+**Mar-2018 - Present**

+Chief System Engineer.
 EPAM Systems.
 US. [http://www.epam.com](http://www.epam.com)

-Building comprehensive CICD systems from the scratch, implementing infrastructure as a code and devops best practices for multiple enterprise level customers.

-Architect and key developer for various platform engineering services and tools.

-Technical Stack - Azure, Azure Devops, Artifactory, K8S/Openshift, Python, Powershell, Perl, Raku, GitOps

-Specific tasks performed:

-* Building Azure devops pipelines using code generator pattern, Python and Jinja templates

-* Developing various Python libraries for Azure devops pipelines - automation via RestAPI and http client

-* Maintaining, developing and integration of security check pipelines:
+Act as architect and key developer in building and development of various CICD systems and frameworks.
+For numerous  projects, customers and technical stacks.

+Work closely with architects, developers and operations acting as a key technical driver in devops processes.

+Automation of openshift installation using standard installers and writing custom code.

+Verification of complex k8s clusters configuration using numerous high level programming languages.

+Building test automation frameworks to test cloud infrastructure state (Azure, K8s) using various high level programming languages.

+Building various automation frameworks to programmatically generate CICD pipelines (Ado pipelines, jinja templates, Python, Powershell).

+As result has successfully built and maintained hundreds of CICD pipelines for dozens of projects, dramatically simplifying maintenance and in scale support, reducing necessity in manual pipeline coding via YAML.

-WhiteSource, Trivia, VeraCode, Virus Total, SSLLabs, Fortify using Ado pipelines and Powershell
+Building and maintaining security checks using variety of tools and third part providers like WhiteSource, Trivia, VeraCode, Virus Total, SSLLabs, Fortify.

-**Jan-2015 - Mar-2018** - Senior Devops Engineer, EPAM Systems.
+**Jan-2015 - Mar-2018**

+Senior Devops Engineer, EPAM Systems.
 Russia. [http://www.epam.com](http://www.epam.com)

-Senior devops, implementing configuration management and infrastructure as a code for big pharma/bio tech customer.
+Automation of AWS based infrastructure for big pharma/bio tech customer with Ruby and Opscode chef cookbooks.

-Specific tasks performed:
+Development of http tests automation framework (Perl, http, Bash) as a result has tremendously increased confidence in deployment for dozens java web applications.

-* Automation and integration with Artifactory repository using Artifactory Rest API
+Automation and integration with Artifactory repository using Artifactory Rest API

-* Maintaining artifactory repositories for multiple dev teams

-Stack - Opscode Chef, Ruby, Perl, AWS.
-Debugging and support java applications (Java/Tomcat)
+Debugging and troubleshooting java based applications (Java/Tomcat/Linux)

-**Jan-2007 - Dec-2014** - Lead devops engineer / Senior Software Engineer, Adriver LTD. Russia. [https://www.adriver.ru/](https://www.adriver.ru/)
+**Jan-2007 - Dec-2014**

+Lead devops engineer.
+Senior Software Engineer, Adriver LTD. Russia. [https://www.adriver.ru/](https://www.adriver.ru/)

-As lead devops:
+As a lead devops:

-Building from the scratch internal build and monitoring systems (Ruby on Rails / Sinatra / Local CPAN), servers provisioning (chef).
+Has built highly complex and easy to maintain build and deployment system with nice UI, tools:
+Ruby on Rails, Devise, Sinatra, Local CPAN, git.

+Being an advocate and pioneer of devops principals, acting as a bridge between ops and developers teams.

+Developing and maintaining numerous automation and monitoring tools, using Ruby, Sinatra and Ruby on Rails, Rspec.

+Developing complicated UI tests for numerous web backends using Ruby, Selenium, Capybara and Cucumber.

 Helping developers and operation departments cooperation, teaching operation people start working with chef.

-Stack -  Opscode Chef, Ruby on Rails, Ruby, SVN/Git

 As senior backend developer:

+Has built a complex internal billing system, using Perl, Postgresql, Stored procedures, Postgresql rules.

-Developing internal and external Web APIs within team of developers (Perl, Catalyst, FastCGI)
+Developing numerious internal and external Web APIs (Perl, Catalyst, FastCGI), working as a part of big development team.
+Writing unit test using Test::More

 Technical stack - Perl, Nginx, Postgresql, MySQL, FastCGI, Linux